-The Mentoring Academy is designed to develop both mentoring skills and grant writing skills of MCCTR funded investigators, young investigators, and faculty members who wish to serve as mentors for MCCTR investigators.
-The curriculum will span two semesters.
+The Mentoring Academy is designed to develop both the mentoring skills and grant writing skills of MCCTR funded investigators, young investigators, and faculty members who wish to serve as mentors for MCCTR investigators.
+The curriculum spans two semesters.

 *Each session will last for 2-3 hours.
 Meeting dates are subject to change in order to ensure that all participants attend.